ssimkani/mastermind/README.md

 ## Description and How to Play

 This project is a re-creation of the game Mastermind where one player creates a code and the other player tries to guess it.
 The code is a sequence of 4 numbers between 1 and 6.
 The code breaker enters their guess and the code maker gives feedback in the form of "solid pegs" and "empty pegs".
 A "solid peg" represents a number in the guess that is present in the code and in the correct position.
 An "empty peg" represents a number in the guess that is present in the code but not in the correct position.
+The solid pegs always take precedence.

 solid pegs: "●"<br/>
 empty pegs: "○"<br/>